 One-at-a-Time (OAT) experiment

 In the one-at-a-time elementary-effects (EE) analysis, we keep all but one of the variables in Table 1 at their default values and just vary the single variable.
 (17) Experiments like this provide general information regarding the influence of a single parameter, but only in relation to the default case, so the analytic strength depends critically on the default parameters matching the most likely state of affairs.
-Such experiments are ideally suited for generating “tornado diagrams”, but they provide no information on the joint influence of multiple parameters on outcomes.

 We realized the OAT approach by selecting 5 levels for each input variable (except 10 for the random seed and just two for the switch variables), ranging from the minimum to the maximum in twenty-percent increments.
 Replicating the OAT process 500 times yields an ensemble of 42,500 simulations.
 The variables not varied as part of the experiment take their values from the Advantaged Commodity case described above.